linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 16 - Managing Bond Portfolios.md

+---
+title: "Managing Bond Portfolios"
+parent_directory: "Part 4 - Fixed-Income Securities"
+formatted: 2025-12-21 04:35:25 PM
+formatter_model: obsidian-formatting-agent
+cli-tool: claude-code
+primary_tags:
+  - bond portfolio management
+  - interest rate risk
+  - duration and convexity
+  - immunization strategies
+  - passive bond management
+secondary_tags:
+  - bond indexing
+  - active bond strategies
+  - mortgage backed securities
+  - callable bonds
+  - yield curve analysis
+  - credit risk management
+  - fixed income derivatives
+  - portfolio rebalancing
+  - risk return tradeoffs
+  - institutional investing
+cssclasses: academia
+---

-# Managing Bond Portfolios
+# Chapter 16: Managing Bond Portfolios

-# 16

-IN THIS CHAPTER we turn to various fixed-income portfolio strategies, making a distinction between passive and active approaches.
+In this chapter we turn to various fixed-income portfolio strategies, making a distinction between passive and active approaches.
 Rather than attempting to beat the market by exploiting superior information or insight, a passive investment strategy seeks only to maintain an appropriate risk-return balance given market opportunities.
 One special case of passive management for fixed-income portfolios is a strategy that attempts to insulate or "immunize" the portfolio from interest rate risk.

 In contrast, an active investment strategy attempts to achieve returns more than commensurate with risk.
 Active fixed-income managers use either interest rate forecasts to predict movements in the entire bond market or some form of intramarket analysis to identify particular sectors of the market or particular bonds that are relatively mispriced.